Many booksellers received an e-mail recently from a Public Relations company on behalf of The Booksellers Association:

 I was faintly impressed that she had read the book.

 These are those sneaky buggers who swap price stickers over in order to buy a book at a cheaper price.

 These types are more prevalent in second-hand bookshops where, armed with eraser and pencil, they change the price of your super-rare book to 25p and hope there’s somebody new or half-asleep (or both) on the till.

 I’ve encountered someone swapping price stickers in order to buy a book five pounds cheaper.

 In my mind, this is just as bad as nicking five pounds from my purse, or ten packets of Fig Rolls from behind the till (I have a bulk arrangement), but legally this is probably not the case.

 The price switchers cunningly never actually walk out of a shop with a stolen item, which seems to be how the police define a crime.

-I questioned somebody I suspected of price-switching once, and he retorted with some nonsense about:
+I questioned somebody I suspected of price-switching once, and he retorted with some rubbish about:

 Retailers are legally bound to accept any displayed price.

 This idea is patent nonsense, even without price-switching, and needs to be nipped in the bud before it becomes one of those ludicrous